 You Can Sue the Doctor If…

 As noted, not every adverse medical outcome is the result of negligence.
-And a lawsuit cannot remedy every negligent act by a health care provider.
+And medical malpractice lawsuits cannot remedy every negligent act by a healthcare provider.

-You could file a lawsuit against your doctor for medical malpractice if the following elements are true in your case.
+You could file a medical malpractice claim against your doctor if the following elements are true in your case.

 - The error that occurred resulted in your injury.
 You cannot sue a doctor for making an error.
-However, you can sue a doctor for making an error that injured you in many cases.
+However, you can sue a doctor for making medical errors that injured you in many cases.

-- Your injury resulted from medical negligence and not simply a known risk.
+- Your injury resulted from medical negligence and was not simply a known risk.

-Seeking Compensation Through a Medical Malpractice Claim in Illinois
+Seeking Compensation Through a Medical Malpractice Lawsuit in Illinois

 Previously, the state had placed caps on the amount of non-economic (pain and suffering) damages received through medical malpractice claims, limiting those damages to $500,000 in claims against doctors and $1 million in claims against hospitals.
 However, the Supreme Court declared these damage caps unconstitutional in 2010 and struck down this arbitrary limit on compensation for medical malpractice claimants.

 If the insurer refuses to pay the claim or offer a fair settlement, you may file a medical malpractice lawsuit.
-You must file a lawsuit within two years of your injury.
+You must file the medical malpractice case within two years of your injury.
 However, if you did not know for a time that you sustained an injury from a medical error, the statute of limitations can extend to account for the delay.